 Doc Appointments Are the Worst

 Allergy and food allergy appointments are not your run-of-the-mill trips to the doctor.
-Not only can they be quite traumatic for a tot (and mama), they're also downright confusing, as things always seem to be changing as your child grows.
+Although they play a vital role in keeping your allergic child healthy, these visits can also be quite traumatic for a tot (and mama) as well as downright confusing, since things always seem to be changing as your little one grows.

 Source: Instagram user stgermainia